orblivion/ntfy/.sandstorm/README_DETAILS.md

     * Watch the database.
 See if it gets the contents of Matrix messages etc.
         * Try subscribing to the up* (unifiedpush) topics as if they're normal topics, while I'm at it.
 What shows up?
     * Answer: Maybe.
 Some binary data comes through for Mastodon, not sure if encrypted or what.
 For Matrix it's some nondescript data comes with some IDs.
-- [ ] See what happens if I pub and sub from CLI, and let the grain fall asleep in between.
+- [ ] See what happens if I pub and sub from curl, and let the grain fall asleep in between.
 - [ ] See what happens if I use multiple API URLs.
     * If I use it on two different phones, will I get duplicate Mastodon (etc) notifications?
 Or will it be a different topic per phone?
         * Because the service sees two different ntfy servers to update.
 Even though it's actually the same server.